-Note: The following section describes the default ModbusRTU network connection available on the base model.
-If an optional advanced network Communications Gateway is included in the Interface Module, see the appendix for the specific Communications Gateway configuration.
+Note: The following section describes the default ModbusRTU network connection option.
+If an optional advanced network Communications Gateway is included in the Interface Module, see the appendix A through F for the specific Communications Gateway configuration.

 The HMI display implements a ModbusRTU slave device over RS-485.
-This network connection is available on the COM2/3 DB9 connector on the back of the HMI Display (see Figure 32).
+This network connection is available on the COM2/3 DB9 connector on the back of the HMI Display, refer to Figure 29.